devpi/devpi/doc/userman/devpi_commands.rst

                             you want to accept connections from anywhere.
                             [localhost]
       --port PORT           port to listen for http requests.
+[3141] --listen LISTEN       host:port combination to listen to for http requests.
+                            When using * for host bind to all interfaces.
+Use square brackets for ipv6 like [::1]:8080.
+You can specify more than one host:port combination with multiple --listen arguments.
+[None]
-[3141] --unix-socket UNIX_SOCKET
+      --unix-socket UNIX_SOCKET
                             path to unix socket to bind to.
 [None] --unix-socket-perms UNIX_SOCKET_PERMS
                             permissions for the unix socket if used, defaults to '600'.
 [None]
       --threads THREADS     number of threads to start for serving clients.
+[50] --trusted-proxy TRUSTED_PROXY
+                            IP address of proxy we trust.
+See waitress documentation.
+[None]
+      --trusted-proxy-count TRUSTED_PROXY_COUNT
+                            how many proxies we trust when chained.
+See waitress documentation.
+[None]
+      --trusted-proxy-headers TRUSTED_PROXY_HEADERS
+                            headers to trust from proxy.
+See waitress documentation.
+[None]
-[50] --max-request-body-size MAX_REQUEST_BODY_SIZE
+      --max-request-body-size MAX_REQUEST_BODY_SIZE
                             maximum number of bytes in request body.
 This controls the max size of package that can be uploaded.